bdthemes/bdthemes-prime-slider-lite/readme.txt

 === Prime Slider - Addons For Elementor (Revolution of a slider, Hero Slider, Post Slider and Ecommerce Slider) ===
 Contributors: bdthemes, selimmw, mohammaadfarid, bdkoder, abutalib, maudud, muhammadasik Donate link: http://bdthemes.com/
-Tags: wordpress slider, elementor addons, slider, image slider, video slider Requires at least: 5.0.0
+Tags: WordPress slider, Elementor addons, slider, image slider, video slider Requires at least: 5.0.0
 Tested up to: 6.7.1
 Requires PHP: 7.4.0
-Stable tag: 3.15.22
+Stable tag: 3.15.23
 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Elementor requires at least: 3.22
-Elementor tested up to: 3.25.9
+Elementor tested up to: 3.25.10

-Best Addon for Elementor WordPress Plugin with 55+ Awesome slider design that you can use your modern website with elementor website builder.
+Best Addon for Elementor WordPress Plugin with 55+ Awesome slider designs that you can use for your modern website with Elementor website builder.

 == Description ==

-Looking for an addon/ plugin that is dedicated to creating sliders for any website built in WordPress & Elementor?
+Looking for an addon/ plugin dedicated to creating sliders for any website built in WordPress and Elementor?

-**[Prime slider](http://PrimeSlider.pro/)** is a fast, fully customizable, functional plugin - fit for every site including Blogging, eCommerce, etc. Again, it includes an up-to-date UI/UX.
+**[Prime slider](http://PrimeSlider.pro/)** packs the state-of-the-art UI or UX and is a super fast, fully customizable, functional plugin - fit for every site, including blogging, eCommerce and educational sites.

-It is a slider builder that is compatible with any WP theme & [Elementor Page Builder](https://wordpress.org/plugins/elementor/) plugin - meaning you’re safe from any unexpected issues.
+It's a slider builder compatible with any WordPress theme and [Elementor Page Builder](https://wordpress.org/plugins/elementor/) plugin - meaning you’re safe from any unexpected issues.

-Tired of the static & non-functional sliders?
+Tired of the static and non-functional sliders?
 Fear not!

-== Why Prime Slider when dozens of slider plugins are out there?
-The fact is, it will help you make your slider 💡 ==
+== Why Prime Slider when dozens of slider plugins are already out there?
+The fact is, it'll help you make your slider 💡 ==

-* Eye-catchy with useful info
+* Eye-catchy with helpful info
-* Responsive (perfectly viewable on any device including mobile, tablet, & desktop)
+* Responsive (perfectly viewable on any device including mobile, tablet and desktop)
-* SEO optimized (with title, bread crumb, link, etc.)
+* SEO optimized (with title, breadcrumb, link etc.)
-* Highly optimized for web & server performance.
+* Highly optimized for web and server performance.

-We always give importance to our customer's experience & expectations like you have.
+We always give importance to our customer's experience and expectations like you have.
 So, we put 100+ effort into making our product more active and functional.

-Moreover, our highly professional team works hard to make room so that your business dominates in today’s competitive digital world.
+Moreover, our highly professional team works hard to make room so your business dominates today’s competitive digital world.

 Another thing is that we hear our customers and take attempts accordingly.

 == The features from Prime Slider 💫 ==

-* WooCommerce Ready
+* WooCommerce ready
 * Responsive
-* RTL & Translation Ready
+* RTL and translation ready
-* Regular Updated
+* Regularly updated
-* Support from the Expert of BdThemes
+* Support from the experts of BdThemes

-In search of an all-in-one plugin for creating a slider for a WordPress website?
-Look no further.
-Prime Slider is speed optimized - good for SEO, easy to customize, **WooCommerce** ready slider addon for Elementor that you can use for building sliders of any sort of website.
+Looking for an all-in-one Elementor addon plugin to create a slider for a WordPress website?
+Look no further than Prime Slider!

+Designed for speed and SEO optimization, Prime Slider is highly customizable and fully compatible with **WooCommerce**.
+Prime Slider covers you whether you're creating a portfolio, eCommerce store or blog!

 ###USEFUL LINKS 👇###
 **[Live Demo](https://primeslider.pro/demo/)** | **[Documentation](https://bdthemes.com/all-knowledge-base-of-prime-slider/)** | **[Video Tutorial](https://www.youtube.com/watch?v=VMBuGusjvtM&list=PLP0S85GEw7DP3-yJrkgwpIeDFoXy0PDlM)** | **[Need Support?](https://bdthemes.com/support/)**